watchthelight/ArcAI-V2/README.md

 # ArcAI V2

-A high-performance, custom implementation of a character-level Recurrent Neural Network (RNN) language model, optimized for AMD GPUs using HIP.
+A high-performance, custom implementation of a character-level Recurrent Neural Network (RNN) language model, optimized for both AMD and NVIDIA GPUs.
 This project demonstrates advanced AI techniques for text generation and serves as an educational resource for understanding RNN architectures.

 ## Features

 - **LSTM Architecture**: Long Short-Term Memory networks for better long-term dependency modeling
+- **Multi-GPU Support**:
+  - **NVIDIA CUDA**: Optimized for NVIDIA GPUs using CUDA and cuBLAS
-- **HIP GPU Acceleration**: Optimized for AMD GPUs using ROCm/HIP
+  - **AMD HIP**: Optimized for AMD GPUs using ROCm/HIP
 - **Adam Optimizer**: Advanced optimization algorithm for faster convergence
 - **Truncated BPTT**: Efficient training with configurable truncation length
 - **Character-Level Generation**: Generate text at the byte level (256 possible tokens)